littleHurt/Time-Series-Tools/README.md

 from CIRP Journal of Manufacturing Science and Technology.
 Volume 12, January 2016, Pages 1-13

 ### grey_forecast <h3>
-Implement grey forecasting model where is based on GM(l,l) of grey relational space.
+Implement grey forecasting model where is based on GM(1,1) of grey relational space.
 The idea of grey forecasting model is cited from following paper:
 *Introduction to Grey System Theory*. by Deng Julong. from The Journal of Grey System.
 Volume 1, issue 1, October 1989, pp1–24.